adarshverma7/Asteroid-Attack_Rocket-Survival-Game/README.md

 Clears all active projectiles and asteroids.
 Resets the score and game state for a fresh start.
 Challenges and Solutions
-Collision Detection:
+1. Collision Detection
 Implemented bounding box collision checks using getGlobalBounds().
 Ensured proper game state reset when restarting.
-Performance Optimization:
+2. Performance Optimization
 Removed off-screen projectiles and destroyed asteroids to conserve memory.
 Limited the frame rate to 60 FPS for consistent gameplay.
-Difficulty Scaling:
+3. Difficulty Scaling
 Dynamically adjusted asteroid speed based on the player’s score to enhance gameplay challenge.
 Future Improvements
 Power-Ups: Introduce features like shields, multi-shot projectiles, or speed boosts.